junxit/us-congress-bills-113/metadata.md

 - 2014-05-06 — Mrs. Capito moved to suspend the rules and pass the bill, as amended.
 - 2014-05-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 0 (Roll no. 195). (text: CR H3418)
 - 2014-05-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 0 (Roll no. 195).(text: CR H3418)
+- 2014-05-07 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.